 - Quit our jobs

 - Be in control of our income

-- Become 100% FREE to design our lives exactly how we see fit.
+- Become 100% FREE to design our lives exactly how we wanted

-So, we are defining failure, in this case, as not making money or accomplishing these things because we did not accomplish our goals.
+We are defining blog failure, in this case, as not making money or accomplishing the goals that we had for our blog.

 If those are not your reasons for starting a blog, then this post may not resonate as much with you.
 I understand that a blog can be a personal diary for some without any intention of monetary gain.

 That’s why I wanted to clear up how we defined “failure.”